 There’s a lot of incredible hiking in and around San Francisco, from the misty redwoods of Marin County to the eucalyptus lined Presidio and the sun-baked East Bay.
-The latter is where you’ll find a summit which attracts a steady stream of hikers year after year, as motivated by the challenging climb to the top as the opportunity to take a selfie with a funny object d’art that’s become a symbol for the whole community of Fremont.
+The latter is where you’ll find a summit which attracts a steady stream of hikers year after year.
+Many are motivated by the challenging climb to the top.
+Others love the opportunity to take a selfie with a symbol for the whole community of Fremont, California.

 It’s the Mission Peak hike, one of the most popular climbs in all of the notoriously hilly Bay area.